Ovarian cancer: Screening

-Ovarian cancer has low prevalence, even in the high-risk group of women from the ages of 50 to 60 (about one in 2000), and screening of women with average risk is more likely to give ambiguous results than detect a problem that requires treatment.
+Ovarian cancer has low prevalence, even in the high-risk group of women from ages 50 to 60 (about one in 2000), and screening of women with average risk is more likely to give ambiguous results than detect a problem that requires treatment.
 Because ambiguous results are more likely than detection of a treatable problem, and because the usual response to ambiguous results is invasive interventions, in women of average risk, the potential harms of having screening without an indication outweigh the potential benefits.
 The purpose of screening is to diagnose ovarian cancer at an early stage when it is more likely to be treated successfully.

 Screening with transvaginal ultrasound, pelvic examination, and CA-125 levels can be used instead of preventive surgery in women who have BRCA1 or BRCA2 mutations.
 This strategy has shown some success.

 Screening for CA125, a chemical released by ovarian tumours, with follow-up using ultrasound, was shown to be ineffective in reducing mortality in a large-scale UK study.

 There have been some screening trials that have used age, family history of ovarian cancer, and mutation status to identify target populations for screening.

 Management

 Once it is determined that ovarian, fallopian tube or primary peritoneal cancer is present, treatment is scheduled by a gynecologic oncologist (a physician trained to treat cancers of a woman's reproductive system).
 Gynecologic oncologists can perform surgery on and give chemotherapy to women with ovarian cancer.
 A treatment plan is developed.

 Treatment usually involves surgery and chemotherapy, and sometimes radiotherapy, regardless of the subtype of ovarian cancer.
-Surgical treatment may be sufficient for well-differentiated malignant tumors and confined to the ovary.
-Addition of chemotherapy may be required for more aggressive tumors confined to the ovary.
+Surgical treatment may be sufficient for well-differentiated malignant tumors confined to the ovary.
+The addition of chemotherapy may be required for more aggressive tumors confined to the ovary.
 For patients with advanced disease, a combination of surgical reduction with a combination chemotherapy regimen is standard.
 Since 1980, platinum-based drugs have had an important role in treating ovarian cancer.
 Borderline tumors, even following spread outside of the ovary, are managed well with surgery, and chemotherapy is not seen as useful.
 Second-look surgery and maintenance chemotherapy have not been shown to provide benefit.